 Arent Fox Files US Supreme Court Amicus Brief in Important Civil Liberties Case

-Washington, DC — On April 21, Thor Hearne and Steve Davis of Arent Fox LLP filed an amicus brief before the US Supreme Court in Trinity Lutheran Church of Columbia, Inc. v.
-Pauley.
+Washington, DC — On April 21, Thor Hearne and Stephen S. Davis of Arent Fox LLP filed an amicus brief before the US Supreme Court in Trinity Lutheran Church of Columbia, Inc. v.
+Pauley on behalf of the National Association of Evangelicals.
+In part, they argued federal courts should avoid deciding novel issues of state law without first allowing Missouri courts to resolve the issue.
 This case will determine whether a church can be excluded as the recipient of a non-sectarian non-religious government program simply because it is a religious organization.
 Arent Fox’s brief can be found here.

 Missouri recycles discarded tires as rubber pellets.
 This program eliminates old tires from Missouri landfills and makes school playgrounds safer.
 Trinity Lutheran Church runs a preschool and applied to participate, but the Missouri Department of Natural Resources denied that request, citing a Missouri Constitution provision (the Blaine Amendment) that forbids aid to religious institutions.
 The Blaine Amendment dates from the late 1800s and contains two critical provisions: the first prevents any discrimination against religious institutions and the second prohibits state aid to religious institutions.
 The constitutions of dozens of states contain Blaine Amendments, named for James G. Blaine, a speaker of the U.S. House of Representatives in 1875.